sportai/sportai_site/_posts/2024-9-22-NFL-Fantasy-Football-Kickers-Seibert-Hopkins-Tucker-Butker-Kelce-LaPorta-busts-breakouts-steals.md

 Surprisingly, in 2024, four kickers are performing better than the TE1, strengthening the argument that they can be better than tight ends.
 Kickers also have consistent workloads since many teams kick field goals often.
 Contrastingly, tight ends have shaky production due to RBs and WRs taking their targets.

-There has also been an influx of fresh kicker talent, such as superstar Brandon Aubrey and Sophmore Jake Moody, who are fantastic options for fantasy teams.
+There has also been an influx of fresh kicker talent, such as superstar Brandon Aubrey and Sophomore Jake Moody, who are fantastic options for fantasy teams.
 These young kickers demonstrate that NFL teams are investing in better kickers, suggesting they should receive plenty of field goals and extra point attempts.

 Historical data also highlights that they are kickers can be split up into tiers, similar to the other fantasy football positions.
 These tiers are significant because teams should aim for an elite kicker rather than a subpar option.